 - Until puberty, we are in the kapha cycle of our life—this is the time we are growing, building immunity, and forming our tissues.

 In the beginning, understanding kapha dosha can feel overwhelming.
-The 10 qualities are simple, yet multi-faceted.
-One word can be deconstructed into 10 words.
-Over time, with practice, the awareness will come.
+The ten qualities are simple, yet multi-faceted.
+One word can be deconstructed into ten words.
+However, over time, with practice, the awareness begins.
+Tapping into your innate wisdom and empowering you to make healthier choices with greater confidence.
 Take baby steps, wear your avant-garde philosophical hat, and memorize kapha’s qualities.
-Once you know the 10 qualities and 2 elements (earth+water), start looking at physical, emotional and external characteristics, through this lens.
+Once you know the ten qualities and two elements (earth+water), start looking at the physical, emotional and external characteristics, through this lens.
 Reflect to see if it is in balance or out of balance, how is it manifesting for you.
-It sounds complicated, but over time it will help to broaden the understanding of the holistic self.
-Becoming more personal and feeling result less complicated.
-It’s worth, the sense of empowerment it provides in making choices based in our own awareness.
+It sounds complicated, but it can broaden and deepen understanding of the holistic self.